ACharbonneau/2019-01-18-rutgers/index.md

 <div id="xwindow">
   <h3>X-Windows Forwarding</h3>
   <p>
-    Nothing in this section is needed, but might make some if the steps easier or more pleasant.
+    Nothing in this section is needed, but might make some of the steps easier or more pleasant.
   </p>

   <div class="row">